realXtend/doc/arch_article/simple.rst

 =======================================

 There are currently two generations of realXtend technology available.
+The original protype, GPL licensed fork of the SL viewer, has become mostly irrelevant as the newer Naali viewer has matured.
-An original viewer (GPL license) still had more features, while the newer Naali viewer (built-from scratch viewer available under the Apache 2 license) is the more modular and extensible platform.
+It is built-from scratch, available under the Apache 2 license, and is the modular and extensible platform.
 Taiga (which combines OpenSimulator and the realXtend add-on for it) is a continuation and refinement of the original server project (BSD license).
-Latest addition to the new generation, Tundra, completes the Naali codebase with server functionality built purely with ECs and support for running the same code both on server and clients, resulting in a powerful toolkit for networked application development.
+Latest addition to the new generation, Tundra, completes the Naali codebase with server functionality and a new protocol built purely on the ECA design.
+It has the same API both on the server and clients, resulting in a powerful toolkit for networked application development.
+All the functionality is configured by the applications, but the platform still has the building blocks such as playback of 3d skeletal animations and efficient physics collisions with heightmap based terrain built-in in efficient C++ code provided by the open source libraries used (Ogre3D for graphics, Bullet for physics).
+This way the Javascript driven logic can still perform well.

-Regarding the status of the Naali viewer, it is maturing and has already been deployed to customers by some of the development companies.
+Regarding the status of the Naali viewer, it has matured and been deployed to customers by some of the development companies.
 It is a straightforward modular C++ application with optional Python and JavaScript support.
 The Qt object metadata system is utilized to expose the C++ internals automatically.
 This covers all